zohair03/Currency-Convertor-App/README.md

 # currency_convertor_app
- Currency Convertor App is to convert Indian Rupee to US Dollar.
+ Currency Convertor App is to convert Us Dollar into Indian Rupee.
 Were  one dollar is equals to 81 rupees.